gerrie-myburgh/get-comments/README.md

 ![folder structure](folder-structure.png)

 The file _ITEM line items_ is ./testdata/sales/PERSON Jan Pogompoel/INVOICE 001/***ITEM line items.md***.
-The content of the file is the following:
+The content of this file is the following:

 ```
 [SOURCE FILE:](file:///./text-test-data2.txt) LINE: 5